I have a few recurring nightmares.

-- Needing to take a shower but they’re all full
+- Needing to take a shower but all the shower stalls are full

 And being unprepared for a test at school.
 (They say 1 in 4 people have exam dreams.
-You?
-See 8 most common nightmares.)
+You?)

-I’ve been out of school for 30+ years, but I still dream that it’s test day, and I never even went to class or cracked a book all semester.
-Which is NOT how I ever was in real life.
+I’ve been out of school for 30+ years, but I still dream that it’s test day, and I had yet to attend a single class or cracked a book all semester.
+Which is NOT how I ever operated in real life.

 I like being prepared (actually, I prefer overprepared).
 I want to be ready for whatever is to come.

 But life isn’t that way.

 It often calls on us to do things outside of the time we have available or the skills we have learned or the comfort zone we’ve created.

 What do we do when we’re not ready, but it’s time to go?

 I’ve been sharing my Four Agreements this month.
 Today is the last one, and it’s possibly my favorite and most useful: